F5Networks/f5-cloud-failover-extension/contributing/README.md

 ![diagram](images/AzureFailoverExtensionHighLevel.gif)

+### Result
+- IP configuration(s) with secondary private addresses that match a virtual address in a traffic group owned by the active BIG-IP are deleted and recreated on that device's network interface(s)
+- User-defined routes with a destination and appropriately tagged parent route table are updated with a next hop attribute corresponding to the self IP address of the active BIG-IP

 #### AWS
 #### Prerequisites
 - 2 clustered BIG-IPs in AWS ([example Cloudformation Template](https://github.com/F5Networks/f5-aws-cloudformation/tree/master/supported/failover/across-net/via-api/2nic/existing-stack/payg))
 - Virtual addresses created in traffic group None and matching _Secondary Private IP_ addresses on the BIG-IP NICs serving application traffic
 - Elastic IP addresses tagged with:
-    1. The key(s) and value(s) from the *addressTags* section in the Failover Extension Configuration request
+    1. The key(s) and value(s) from the *addressTags* section in the Failover Extension configuration request
-    2. The Private IP addresses that each Elastic IP is associated with, separated by a comma.
+    2. The Private IP addresses that each Elastic IP is associated with, separated by a comma
     Example:
     ![diagram](images/AWSEIPTags.png)
 - Route table(s) tagged with:
     1. Key(s) named "f5_ha" with value(s) matching the self IP address name(s) from the BIG-IP devices
     Example:
-- Route(s) in the route table with destination networks corresponding to the values from the *managedRoutes* section in the Failover Extension Configuration request
+- Route(s) in the route table with destination networks corresponding to the values from the *managedRoutes* section in the Failover Extension configuration request
     Example:

 ![diagram](images/AWSFailoverExtensionHighLevel.gif)

+### Result
+- Elastic IP addresses with matching tags are associated with the secondary private IP matching the virtual address corresponding to the active BIG-IP device
+- Route targets with destinations matching the Failover Extension configuration are updated with the network interface of the active BIG-IP device

 #### Google
 #### Prerequisites